cernops/collectd-puppet/README.md

-# Collect Plugin for Puppet
+# Collectd Plugin for Puppet

 ## Configuration